LaunchCode-Education-Archived/skills-front-end/materials/class1-prep/README.md

 ## Javascript Basics

 For the first few weeks, we will be using an interactive textbook called *Eloquent Javascript*.
-One quick thing before you begin: please read over the [Notes](./#notes) below.
+Before you begin reading, please quickly read over the [Notes](./#notes) below.

 Did you read the notes?
 Great, time to dive into learning some Javascript!